MaynardMiner/MM.Hash/README.md

 sudo bash Setup-Nvidia.part1

 #This will build the rest of the OS needed, and install all dependencies required for MM.Hash.
 It will also remove old install files, disable logs, and repair any installation that had an error to ensure maximum space if using USB.
 It will also make all app shell scripts executable, setup NVIDIA drivers, and append xorg.conf to allow overclocking.
 It is doing a lot...It takes awhile to complete, especially if doing it from USB drive.
 Be very patient- Don't interupt it!
-If you start- start over from beginning.
+If you think you made a mistake- start over from beginning and re-install Ubuntu.
 If you are using CPU only, I reccommend running CPU-Setup.part1 and CPU-Setup.part2 instead.
 #
 #
 #Enter 'y' where asked, or press [enter] to continue were needed.
 If computer reboots, and your new login screen starts- login with password you made during Ubuntu install.
 Then right click on black screen and select "Open Terminal Emulator".
 The next step is adjusting your terminal: